Mewing is a bad Idea

 While this seems like a good idea, if you think you can completely change your facial structure by tongue placement, you are living a lie.
 Interestingly, the idea came from the work of a father-son duo, John Mew and Michael Mew, who promoted a new form of orthodontics called orthotropics, focusing on jaw posture.
 The term “mewing” originated from an online movement by a group of people who wanted to change their facial structure using orthotropics.

 This article will explore why mewing does not work and why you should not trust online advice on this technique.

 Online Advice Mewing is a bad Idea

-The online advice may be unreliable because they were set by someone who is not a medical professional.
-This fact can be proven by the people who claim to have undergone the procedures and those who do not go for such procedures at all.
-The procedure is only recommended for medical professionals, such as Abdoney Orthodontics.
-The online advice should be treated as just that - "online advice" to those who might want to try or use this new technique.
+The online advice may be unreliable as they don’t come from a medical professional.
+This fact can be proven by those who claim to have undergone the procedures and those who do not go for such procedures.
+The technique is only for medical professionals, such as Abdoney Orthodontics, and you should not try it yourself or trust this “online advice” as it may lead to other problems, such as loose or chipped teeth.